newsnerdery/newsnerdery/meta/governance.md

 The lead is trusted to set an overall strategic direction and, as necessary, to provide a final say in any arguments or disputes.
 They have full access to services associated with News Nerdery.
 With the input of the core moderators, they maintain community standards and activities and assign roles within the community.

-Current project lead:
+Current lead:

 * [Ted Han](https://twitter.com/knowtheory/)

-The current project lead assumed the role after project founder [Daniel Bachhuber](https://twitter.com/danielbachhuber) transitioned out of the project.
+The current lead assumed the role after founder [Daniel Bachhuber](https://twitter.com/danielbachhuber) transitioned out of the project.
 At the time of Daniel's departure, the group of core moderators was an informal and undocumented organization that consented to name Ted as Daniel's replacement.
 This document reflects an effort to better codify this organization's governance in anticipation of such a transition in the future.

 When a lead indicates desire to transition out of the role, core moderators will be able to select a replacement from among their own ranks, or delegate a steering committee to make a recommendation.